Convexification of box-constrained polynomial optimization problems via monomial patterns: Abstract

 \section{Abstract}

 Convexification is a core technique in global polynomial optimization.
-Currently, two different approaches compete in practice and in the literature.
-First, general approaches rooted in nonlinear programming.
-They are comparitively cheap from a computational point of view, but typically do not provide good (tight) relaxations with respect to bounds for the original problem.
-Second, approaches based on sum-of-squares and moment relaxations.
-They are typically computationally expensive, but do provide tight relaxations.
-In this paper, we embed both kinds of approaches into a unified framework of monomial relaxations.
+Currently, there are two main approaches competing in theory and practice: the approach of nonlinear programming and the approach based on positivity certificates from real algebra.
+The former are comparatively cheap from a computational point of view, but typically do not provide tight relaxations with respect to bounds for the original problem.
+The latter are typically computationally expensive, but do provide tight relaxations.
+We embed both kinds of approaches into a unified framework of monomial relaxations.
 We develop a convexification strategy that allows to trade off the quality of the bounds against computational expenses.
-Computational experiments show that a combination with a prototype cutting-plane algorithm gives very encouraging results.
+Computational experiments show very encouraging results.